-Further, European data protection laws also prohibit the transfer of personal data from the European Economic Area and Switzerland to other countries, including the United States, unless adequate protections are provided for personal data in such recipient countries.
-With regard to transfers of personal data from the European Union, transfers to third countries that have not been approved as "adequate" are prohibited unless an appropriate safeguard specified by the GDPR is implemented, such as the Standard Contractual Clauses, or SCCs, approved by the European Commission or binding corporate rules, or a derogation applies.
-The Court of Justice of the European Union, or the CJEU, recently deemed that transfers made pursuant to the European Union SCCs and other alternative transfer mechanisms, including binding corporate rules, need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether these transfer mechanisms will face additional challenges.
+Further, European data protection laws also prohibit the transfer of personal data from the EEA and Switzerland to third countries that are not considered to provide adequate protections are provided for personal data, including the U.S. With regard to transfers of personal data from the EEA, transfers to third countries that have not been approved as "adequate" are prohibited unless an appropriate safeguard specified by the GDPR is implemented, such as the Standard Contractual Clauses (SCCs) approved by the European Commission or binding corporate rules, or a derogation applies.
+In 2020, the Court of Justice of the European Union (CJEU) deemed that transfers made pursuant to the EU SCCs and other alternative transfer mechanisms, including binding corporate rules, need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether these transfer mechanisms will face additional challenges.
 European regulators have issued recent guidance following the CJEU case that imposes significant new diligence requirements on transferring data outside the European Union, including under an approved transfer mechanism.
 This guidance requires an "essential equivalency" assessment of the laws of the destination country transferred.
 If essentially equivalent protections are not available in the destination country, the exporting entity must then assess if supplemental measures can be put in place that, in combination with the chosen transfer mechanism, would address the deficiency in the laws and ensure that essentially equivalent protection can be given to the data.

-On June 4, 2021, the European Commission issued new SCCs that account for the CJEU's decision and other developments, which need to be put in place for new contracts involving the transfer of personal data from the European Economic Area to a third country as of September 27, 2021, and incorporated into existing contracts by December 27, 2022.
-Complying with these obligations and applicable guidance regarding cross-border data transfers could be expensive and time consuming, may require us to modify our data handling policies and procedures and may ultimately prevent or restrict us from transferring personal data outside the European Economic Area which could cause significant business disruption.
+On June 4, 2021, the European Commission issued new SCCs that account for the CJEU's decision and other developments, which need to be put in place for new contracts involving the transfer of personal data from the European Economic Area to a third country since September 27, 2021, and incorporated into existing contracts by December 27, 2022.
+The New SCCs do not apply to the UK, but the UK Information Commissioner's Office has published its own transfer mechanism, the International Data Transfer Agreement (UK IDTA), which entered into force on 21 March 2022, and enables data transfers originating from the UK.
+It requires a similar assessment of the data protection provided in the importer's country.
+The UK IDTA needs to be concluded in new contracts involving the transfer of personal data from the UK as of 22 September 2022.
+Organizations have until 21 March 2024 to update existing agreements.
+Complying with these obligations and applicable guidance regarding cross-border data transfers could be expensive and time consuming, and may require us to modify our data handling policies and procedures and may ultimately prevent or restrict us from transferring personal data outside the European Economic Area of the UK which could cause significant business disruption.